State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Historical background

+The 1862 HSA opened up hundreds of millions of acres of western public land for settlement.
+Any adult household head --- including women, immigrants who had applied for citizenship, and freed slaves following the passage of the Fourteenth Amendment--- could apply for a homestead grant of 160 acres of land, provided that they live and make improvements on the land for five years and pay a \$10 filing fee.
 Under the HSA, the bulk of newly surveyed land on the western frontier was reserved for homesteads, although the law did not end sales of public land.
 The explicit goal of the HSA was to liberalize the homesteading requirements set by the Preemption Act of 1841, which permitted individuals already inhabiting public land to purchase up to 160 acres at \$1.25 per acre before the land was put up for sale.
-The implicit goal was to promote rapid settlement on the western frontier and reduce federal government's enforcement costs \citep{allen1991homesteading}.
+The implicit goal was to promote rapid settlement of the western frontier \citep{allen1991homesteading}, and to reduce the federal government's costs of defending contested frontiers \citep{frymer2014rush}.

 In the pre-Reconstruction South, public land was not open to homestead but rather unrestricted cash entry, which permitted the direct sale of public land to private individuals of 80 acres or more for at least \$1.25 an acre.
-The 1866 SHA restricted cash entry and reserved for homesteading over 46 million acres of public land, or about one-third of the total land area in the five southern public land states (PLS) \citep[pp. 13]{lanza1999agrarianism}.
-PLS are states created out of the public domain.
-In the South, these states include Alabama, Arkansas, Florida, Louisiana, and Mississippi.
-Western PLS include the 25 states that comprise the Midwestern, Southwestern, and Western U.S. (except Hawaii).
+The 1866 SHA restricted cash entry and reserved for homesteading over 46 million acres of public land, or about one-third of the total land area in the five southern public land states \citep[p.~13]{lanza1999agrarianism}.
+The Bureau of Land Management (BLM) classified land disposed under the SHA under the same authority as land disposed by the HSA, since the SHA amended the HSA and dictated that public lands be disposed under the stipulations of the HSA \citep{hoffnagle1970southern}.